runtheops/terrestrial/README.md

 # Terrestrial
 Celery-backed REST API around Terraform.

-**Not battle tested yet!**

-## Why?

-Imagine getting a request from a team, like: "we want to be able to quickly deploy a fully configured environment, end to end, with this version of this app, and that version of that app... and it should be running on top of a fresh DB snapshot from that other environment.
-Oh, and we want to do that as a part of CI on every PR.
-And also from a Slack chat.
-And this env should really just kill itself after a while if we forget to drop it manually."

-Other portion of input data: I tend to have every piece of infrastructure implemented as a code (usually) with Terraform.

-That's pretty much the background of what Terrestrial aims to solve for me and how it's shaped.

-Also, automation if fun.

-## How?
+## What?

-Terrestrial wraps Terraform, exposing a set of API endpoints, which, being triggered, perform Terraform actions as if you do them manually.
+Terrestrial wraps Terraform, exposing a set of API endpoints, which, being triggered, perform Terraform actions as if you did them manually.

 Now, since Terraform apply/destroy and even plan can take quite a while, you would want to schedule the whole run as some kind of a background job, and not wait for the API call to finish.
 Hence Celery.

-It should also work with hosted CI systems (Travis/CircleCI, name it), and at the same time be capable of provisioning things which are often only accessible from inside the infrastructure (like, create a user and a database in DBMS, which resides in a private network), which Terraform conveniently has providers for.
+It was created to work with hosted CI systems (Travis/CircleCI, name it), and at the same time be capable of provisioning things which are often only accessible from inside the infrastructure (like, create a user and a database in DBMS, which resides in a private VPC), which Terraform conveniently has providers for.
+It is also meant to serve as an IaaC automation trigger for chatbots.
 Hence, not having it all implemented as a set of CI jobs.

 ## Requirements
 * Python 3.6